jvrodrigo/jfacebasiceditor/README.md

 1.- First download the SWT package: The Standard Widget Toolkit from http://www.eclipse.org/swt/

-- Right-click on the project and select Build Path> Configure Build Path
+- Right-click on the project and select Build Path> Configure Build Path.
 - Select the Libraries tab and click the Add Library button
 - Bookseller SWT Select Next and press OK to finish adding the SWT library to your project.